How to Apply for a New Intern in Speech-Language Pathology License

-For initial licensure as an intern in speech-language pathology, an internship supervisor must be designated by and submitted to TDLR for approval on a Speech-Language Pathology Intern Plan and Agreement of Supervision Form (PDF) which is completed by the supervisor and signed by both the applicant and the supervisor.
+An applicant for an intern in speech-language pathology license must submit a Speech-Language Pathology Intern Plan and Agreement of Supervision Form (PDF) which is completed by the supervisor and signed by both the applicant and the supervisor.
 The internship cannot begin until the intern license has been issued and the intern is listed on the supervisor's license.

-- The Internship shall be divided into three segments with no fewer than 36 clock hours of supervisory activities, including 6 hours per segment of face-to-face on-site observation of the intern’s contact with clients and 6 hours per segment of other monitoring activities.
+- The Internship shall be divided into three segments with no fewer than 36 clock hours of supervisory activities, including 6 hours per segment of direct supervision of the intern’s contact with clients and 6 hours per segment of indirect supervision.

 Your supervisor must have at least two years of professional experience in providing direct client services, which may include an internship year (clinical fellowship) year.
 Your supervisor may not supervise more than a total of four interns and/or assistants at one time, and they must not be your parent or child.

 If multiple supervisors will share responsibility for the intern, each supervisor must complete and sign a separate Speech-Language Pathology Intern Plan and Agreement of Supervision Form (PDF).

 Submit a completed Report of Completed Internship Form to TDLR within 30 days of terminated supervision.
 Both the intern and supervisor must complete and sign this form.
 The Report of Completed Internship Form must be completed for each portion of the internship completed under a supervisor.
 If no hours were earned under a supervisor, a signed statement must be submitted to TDLR stating that no hours were earned.